EoghannIrving/mindloom/README.md

 The service runs on `http://localhost:8000` by default.

 Open `http://localhost:8000/` in a browser for a simple web interface to parse projects, record energy (including free time blocks) and render prompt templates.
 The prompts section accepts optional JSON variables and automatically injects the contents of `data/tasks.yaml` and the latest energy entry (mood and level) when rendering.
 Enter additional variables in the textarea next to the dropdown, then click **Render** to see the filled template.
+Once rendered you can click **Ask** to send the prompt to ChatGPT and display the response.
-You can also query ChatGPT from the command line or web interface by posting a JSON payload with a `prompt` key to the `/ask` endpoint.
+You can also query ChatGPT from the command line by posting a JSON payload with a `prompt` key to the `/ask` endpoint.

 Record today's energy, mood and free time blocks from the command line:
 ```bash